Explore the universe with these hands-on activities!

 Note: PDFs meet accessibility standards.
 If you encounter any issues, please contact us at firstname.lastname@example.org.

-- Filtered Light: Learn how scientists use colored filters to study the universe, and see images in
+Filtered Light: Learn how scientists use colored filters to study the universe, and see images in a new light.

-- Straw Rockets: Create a paper rocket and launch it from a straw!
-Investigate how engineers design
+- Straw Rockets: Investigate how engineers design and test new rockets by creating a paper rocket and launching it from a straw.

 - Objects in Motion: Use orbiting clay balls to make simple models of interacting objects in space.